BUSKING DURING COVID-19 RESTRICTIONS

 Buskers are required to display their permit at all times when carrying out activities.
 Permits are non-transferable and apply only to the nominated holder.

-Applications for a busking permit are available for a 12 month period and are available to download here.
+Applications for a busking permit are available for a 12-month period.

-All applicants are asked to read the attached Busking Guidelines and agree to the terms and conditions therein before a permit can be issued.
+All applicants are asked to read the Busking Guidelines (77KB) and agree to the terms and conditions therein before a permit can be issued.